axiak/filternet/README.md

 Note that not every HTTPS client supports SNI: notably absent from the list of support is any IE on Windows XP (see http://en.wikipedia.org/wiki/Server_Name_Indication for more information).

+## Motivation

+I created and used this module to alter my now fiancée's Google doodle to eventually lead to a proposal.
+She said yes, so this project was a success.

 ## Bugs

 I'm sure there are some at the moment.
 If you encounter any, or if you have any improvements, feel free to file an issue or send a merge request my way.